sehlen-bsi/botan-docs/audit_report/3.1.0/src/00_09_introduction.rst

 ~~~~~~~~~~~~~~~~~~~

 For this audit, four security categories are distinguished.
 The category *critical* labels patches
-that apply breaking changes to cryptographic functionality, e.g., implementing a new algorithm
+that apply substantial changes to cryptographic functionality, e.g., implementing a new algorithm
 or updating an old one to a new standard.
 Patches labeled as *relevant* are changes to cryptographic
-algorithms without breaking the algorithm's specification.
+algorithms without altering the algorithm's observable behavior.
 Mostly, this category contains
-optimizations or major refactoring of cryptographic modules.
+optimizations or refactoring of cryptographic modules.
 All changes with no direct effect on
 cryptographic operations are categorized as *info*.
 The *out of scope* category identifies patches
 that only affect modules not in this review's scope.
 Patches of the last type are not reviewed
 in detail.